Tiamz01/Drinking-water-safety-classification/01-data_collection_and_model/README.md

 silver - dangerous if greater than 0.1 uranium - dangerous if greater than 0.3 is_safe - class attribute {0 - not safe, 1 - safe}
-Inspiration
-Idea was to create dataset that is good for binary classification and that gives adequate results.

 data source:https://www.kaggle.com/datasets/mssmartypants/water-quality/data..